Cozy Peach Kitchen

 Labeled ingredients used to make sweet potato quinoa bowls.

-• Chickpeas: I use a can of chickpeas but you can almost make your own from dry.
-One can yields ~1.5 cups.
+• Chickpeas: I use a can of chickpeas but you can also make Instant Pot chickpeas using dry chickpeas.
+One 15-ounce can yields about 1 ½ cups cooked chickpeas.

 • Sweet potato: Red/orange sweet potato works best here.
 I leave the skins on to add more dimension and texture, but you can peel them if you prefer.